 You can also look into the rankings of the top-grossing books on the first page of the category you are interested in.
 Books that are ranked 2,000 or less are likely to be highly bought in that particular category.

-Here are some strategies for Amazon publishing to rank in more categories:
+Here are some strategies to rank in more categories:

 - Pick trending categories with lower competition.